Adapting MLLMs for Nuanced Video Retrieval: Conclusion and Discussion

+Given a video clip $\mathbf{x} \in \mathcal{X}$ and a label for the action of interest $a \in A$, the goal of adverb recognition is to correctly predict the adverb $\hat{m}$ which applies to action $a$.
+For this task, we use the benchmark proposed in~\citet{doughty2022you}.
+Since adverbs co-occur with verbs, the task is, given a video and an action verb, select the correct adverb between two choices (the correct adverb and its antonym).
+For example, given a video of a person ``walking'', one needs to select if the walking is ``slow/fast''.
+We encode the video together with the action verb in a single prompt.
+The full prompt is provided below.

-\paragraph{Adverb understanding.} For adverb recognition, given a video and an action verb, the task is to choose between an adverb and its antonym.
-For example, given a video of ``stirring soup'', the model needs to decide if it is stirring ``slowly'' or ``quickly''.
-First, we embed the video and the action verb jointly.
-We do that by slightly modifying the EOL prompt to summarize a vieeo and the action together (see prompt below).
-Then, we embed the sentence description of the action with either of the two adverbs: { \texttt{The action [action] is performed [adverb].}} Finally, the similarity is computed in the common embedding space.
+Likewise, for text, we represent the verb-adverb by including them together in a sentence.
+We embed the sentence description of the action with either of the two adverbs: { \texttt{The action [action] is performed [adverb].}} Finally, the similarity is computed in the common embedding space.

 We follow the test splits for MSRVTT and VATEX in ~\citet{doughty2022you}.
 MSRVTT has 1,824 clips with 18 adverb pairs while VATEX has 2,835 clips with 34 adverb pairs.
+As baselines, we compare with (i) Action Modifiers~\cite{doughty2020action} trained on adverb subsets in HowTo100M (HTM) and VATEX (VTX), (ii) follow-up work~\cite{doughty2022you} that uses pseudo-labeling in addition to a small amount of labelled data, and (iii) embeddings from the base model Tarsier 2.
+Results are shown in \cref{tab:adverbs}.
+TARA zero-shot exceeds the semi-supervised model in \cite{doughty2022you}.